Jenny Leong

 Jenny Leong (born 1977), an Australian politician, is a member of the New South Wales Legislative Assembly representing Newtown for the Greens since 2015.
 Leong is the first person to represent Newtown in its current form, as it was created for the 2015 election.

-Early life

-Leong was born in Adelaide to a Chinese Malaysian father and an Australian mother.
-At the age of nineteen she relocated to Newtown where she has lived ever since.

 Political career

-At university, Leong served as the Sydney University Postgraduate Representative Association President, for 18 months, from February 2006 to July 2007.
+Leong served as the Sydney University Postgraduate Representative Association President between February 2006 and July 2007.
 Leong was elected to the Sydney University Senate in 2007, serving for one year.

-She was the Greens candidate for the division of Sydney at the 2004 and 2007 federal elections, but was unsuccessful.
+She was the Greens candidate for the division of Sydney in the 2004 and 2007 federal elections, but was unsuccessful.
 Leong also managed the NSW Greens' campaign for the 2013 federal election.

-Leong won the newly created seat of Newtown against Labor's candidate, Penny Sharpe, at the 2015 State election.
-She won with a margin of more than 10 points (two-candidate preferred).
-She joins Jamie Parker in the lower house of the New South Wales Parliament.
+Leong won the newly created seat of Newtown against Labor's candidate, Penny Sharpe, during the 2015 New South Wales state election with a margin of more than ten points (two-candidate-preferred).
+She joined fellow Green Jamie Parker in the lower house of the New South Wales Parliament.

+In October 2023, Leong signed an open letter condemning attacks against Israeli and Palestinian civilians during the Gaza war.